 Payment Gateway: A channel for electronic payments connecting the retailer and their payment procedure.
 It is necessary to finish a credit card or debit card transaction online.

 Payment Processor: It makes it possible for the cardholder’s bank, the retailer, and the card network to communicate electronically.
+Note: FTx POS offers credit card processing services for our customers.

 Retailer: The owner of this small business offers the goods or services that customers are seeking.
 Purchases can be made in-person, online, or through a mobile device.